-This manual cannot teach you how to control direction, speed or balance.
+Reading this manual does not teach you the physicals skills to control direction, speed or balance.
 That's something you can learn only through practice, preferably in a formal course of instruction like an MSF RiderCourse.
 But control begins with knowing your abilities and riding within them, along with knowing and obeying the rules of the road.